MapStory/Learning/modules/module5.md

 - [x] _Stretch Goal_: Upload a new .svg file to the StoryScapes Icon Commons, if you have access to one!
 Go to your StoryScapes profile to confirm the Icon is listed there.

 ## Lesson 3: Adding StoryPins with Media

 ##### Objective

 In this lesson, students will learn how to add media, such as images and videos, to StoryPins in a StoryScape.

 ### Lecture

 To review, StoryPins let you add more qualitative information that doesn't quite make sense as part of the StoryLayer data.
-For example, perhaps you want a pin with a newspaper article, or you want to pin a video that helps explain what the viewer is seeing in your StoryScape.
+For example, perhaps you want a StoryPin with a newspaper article, or you want to pin a video that helps explain what the viewer is seeing in your StoryScape.
 Or, maybe you just want to add some clarifying text that a viewer can click to understand more about something at a specific moment in time.

 In Module 2 we learned how to add StoryPins with text to a StoryScape.
 Just like with StoryPins that only have text, StoryPins with media can be added to a StoryScape one at a time or in bulk.

 ##### Adding StoryPins with Media one at a time

-To add StoryPins with media one at a time, just give your pin a title and description and add it to the map.
+To add StoryPins with media one at a time, just give your StorPin a title and description and add it to the map.
 Once it’s added to the map, define a start and end time, and determine if you want it to appear on the map and/or on the timeline. _*Note, if you need more review in completing these basic StoryPin steps, refer back to Module 2_.

-To add an image or video to your StoryPin, you will paste the _embed_ link for that media from an approved StoryScapes media service XXXX.
+To add an image or video to your StoryPin, you will paste the _embed_ link for that media from an approved StoryScapes media service.
 Once the media is added, you can customize it in the following ways:

 - Customize the size of the StoryPin pop-up window.
 - If you have a video, set the offset point where you want the video to begin playing.
 For example, you may want your video to begin 30 seconds after the actual start of the video.